 “Many thanks,” Andy said.
 “I will tread lightly.”

-“Make haste to Alexandria then.”
+“Make haste to Akashandria then.”
 Future said.
 “One of your wisdom will find fast companionship there.
 Something, I fear friend, you will very much require on the path you have chosen for yourself.”

 “Again, many thanks,” Andy said.
-He saw the walls of Alexandria now rising into his view as though a fog was lifting.
+He saw the walls of Akashic Alexandria (or Akashandria, if one preferred apparently) now rising into his view as though a fog was lifting.
 Excitement ran through him.
 But there was fatigue there as well.
 Much had been accomplished.
 The silver chord had began to tug subtly at his naval: a sign that perhaps one has had enough astral venturing for one day.

 When he turned again to see his new friends, they were gone.